-The IFAB will continue to engage with the global football community so that changes to the Laws benefit football at all levels and in every corner of the world, and so that the integrity of the game, the Laws and the match officials are respected, valued and protected.
+The IFAB will continue to work with its advisory panels and engage in extensive consultations with stakeholders so that changes to the Laws benefit football at all levels and in every corner of the world.
+This should help ensure that the integrity of the game, the Laws themselves and the match officials are respected, valued and protected.